FIWARE/tutorials.NGSI-LD/docs/securing-access.md

 }
 ```

-To check whether a **Keyrock** `access_token` has expired, you can try to retrieve the current user details on request:
+To check whether a **Keycloak** `access_token` has expired, you can try to retrieve the current user details on request:

 ```javascript
 function pdpAuthentication(req, res, next) {